SAP-samples/sap-tech-bytes/README.md

 ## Prerequisites
 * [Watch the SAP Tech Bytes Video "Creating a Multi-module SAP Fiori Project"](https://github.com/SAP-samples/sap-tech-bytes/tree/2021-02-17-multi-module-fiori-project)

-## Diagram
+## Charts

 ![OAuth2UserTokenExchange](./OAuth2UserTokenExchange.svg)

 A1 is the first token that has been issued for user A, A2 the second token etc. The brackets indicate the scope that is included in the token.
 Empty brackets [] mean that there's no scope associated.
 ![OAuth2Password](./OAuth2Password.svg)

 The credentials of user M are stored in the destination.

 ---